 Looking for the best travel experiences in Jeju Island in winter?

-Although Jeju is warmer than Seoul, sometimes there is so much snowfall, that outdoor activities have to be postponed or cancelled.
-But that doesn’t mean you can’t have fun anymore, because there are plenty of fun places to visit whether you’re in Jeju with your family, friends or the other half.
+Although Jeju is warmer than Seoul, sometimes there is so much snowfall, that outdoor activities have to be postponed or canceled.
+But that doesn’t mean you can’t have fun anymore, because there are plenty of fun places to visit whether you’re in Jeju with your family, friends, or the other half.